 Children are welcome but the house is not equipped for little ones and parents need to be aware of hazards beyond the front door.
 Both toilets are upstairs, so not suited for people with limited mobility.
 Well-behaved dogs are welcome downstairs.

-Levisham Station House is run by Christopher Ware, the NYMR’s Resident Artist www.warehouseart.com.
+Levisham Station House is run by the artist Christopher Ware.
 His studio is adjacent to the house but completely separate.